What is hemophilia in children. How is hemophilia inherited and modern methods of treating the disease?

 • quantitative calculation of fibrinogen in the blood;

-• thromboelastography for registration of hemostasis and fibrinolysis processes;
+• thromboelastography to record the processes of hemostasis and fibrinolysis;

-• The thrombin generation test illustrates the state of the hemostasis system.
+• the thrombin generation test illustrates the state of the hemostatic system.

-Such an integrated approach to determining the type and severity of the disease allows you to choose the optimal treatment that helps to facilitate the course of life and prolong it.
+Such an integrated approach to determining the type and severity of the disease makes it possible to select the optimal treatment to facilitate life and prolong it.

-Unfortunately, this disease in our time is incurable, it is only possible to carry out maintenance therapy and control periodically manifested symptoms.
+Unfortunately, this disease is incurable in our time; you can only carry out maintenance therapy and control periodically occurring symptoms.
 It is advisable to treat hemophilia in clinics specializing in this disease.
-In this case, the patient must have a "Book of the patient with hemophilia".
-It must necessarily contain data on the patient's blood group, his Rh factor, the type of disease and the severity.
+In this case, the patient must have a “Hemophilia Patient Book”.
+It must contain information about the patient’s blood group, his Rh factor, type of disease and severity.

-Treatment of the disease must begin, first of all, with the definition of its type.
-Further therapy is based on the introduction of the missing clotting factors into the blood.
-They are obtained by taking donated blood, as well as the blood of animals grown under certain conditions specifically for these purposes.
-But here it is important to prevent an overdose of the factor, since it is possible to bring the patient to anaphylactic shock.
-So, the calculation should be carried out as follows: no more than 25 ml of clotting factor per 1 kg of the patient's weight, administered within 24 hours.
+Treatment of the disease must begin, first of all, by determining its type.
+Further therapy is based on the introduction of missing clotting factors into the blood.
+They are obtained by collecting donor blood, as well as the blood of animals raised in certain conditions specifically for these purposes.
+But here it is important to prevent an overdose of the factor, since it can lead the patient to anaphylactic shock.
+Thus, the calculation should be carried out as follows: no more than 25 ml of clotting factor per 1 kg of patient weight, administered within 24 hours.

-As a result of such treatment, the disease recedes for a short time, as there is a normalization of the quantitative indicators of the elements missing for successful hemolysis.
-This helps prevent the development of blood loss and minimizes the negative consequences.
+As a result of such treatment, the disease recedes for a short time, as the quantitative indicators of the elements missing for successful hemolysis are normalized.
+This helps prevent the development of blood loss and minimizes negative consequences.

-During bleeding, based on the type of disease, doctors perform the following treatment:
+During bleeding, based on the type of disease, doctors provide the following treatment:

-• in case of type A disease, a dry concentrate of "Cryoprecipitate", antihemophilic, as well as fresh plasma, transferred directly from the donor, is transfused;
+• for type A disease, a transfusion of dry concentrate “Cryoprecipitate”, antihemophilia, as well as fresh plasma transferred directly from the donor is performed;

-• in case of type B disease, the patient is given a concentrate of the missing coagulation factor, as well as fresh frozen donor plasma;
+• for type B disease, the patient is given a concentrate of the missing clotting factor, as well as fresh frozen donor plasma;

-• in type C disease, administration of dry fresh frozen plasma is necessary.
+• for type C disease, it is necessary to administer dry fresh frozen plasma.

 Further treatment of the disease is symptomatic:

-• in case of articular hemorrhages, it is important to cool the diseased joint by applying a cold compress, as well as immobilize it with a plaster splint for up to 3-4 days, and remove the consequences using UHF technology;
+• in case of joint hemorrhages, it is important to cool the sore joint by applying a cold compress, as well as immobilize it with a plaster splint for up to 3-4 days, and remove the consequences using UHF technology;

-• restoration of the musculoskeletal system affected by the disease is carried out with the help of physiotherapy, as well as achilloplasty and the synovectomy method;
+• restoration of the musculoskeletal system affected by the disease is carried out using physiotherapy, as well as achilloplasty and the synovectomy method;

 • uncomplicated bleeding is best treated with a state of complete rest and providing coolness for the patient;